-This era finds the whole western part of Asia, from the Indus to the shores of the Archipelago, and also ypt, under the dominion of the kings of Persia.
-Profane history has now begun to assume a precise and authentic form; and many documents are still extant, besides the Sacred Scriptures, which shed a clear and steady light on the affairs of men at this era.
+2. is era finds the whole western part of Asia, from 2.7 Indus to the shores of the Archipelago, and also Egypt, under the dominion of the kings of Persia.
+Profane history has now begun to assume a precise and authentic form; and many documents are still extant besides the Sacred Scriptures, which shed a clear and steady light on the affairs of men at this era.